scarletborder/3Pig2Be/README.md

 # 3Pig2Be
-A complex tool powered by various plugins to process file.
+3Pig2Be is a sophisticated file processing tool, equipped with a diverse range of plugins.
+It is designed to be easily extendable and user-friendly, especially suitable for beginners.

-Easy to extend and fit for beginner.
+## How to Use

-## How to use
+To get started with 3Pig2Be, follow these simple steps:
-1. Open shell and type `pip install -r requirements.txt` to install all packages used.
+1. Open your terminal or command prompt and execute `pip install -r requirements.txt` to install all the required packages.
-2. Open a directory and type `python **/3pig2be/main.py` to open the main menu.
+2. Navigate to the desired directory and run `python **/3pig2be/main.py` to access the main menu.

-## About plugins
+## About Plugins
-Various could extend the usage of this program.
+3Pig2Be's functionality can be significantly enhanced through the use of plugins.
+As you can observe in the `plugins` directory, the main menu itself is implemented as a plugin.
-As you see in the `plugins` directory, even the main menu is written in the form of plugin.
+This modular approach allows for easy customization and expansion of the tool's capabilities.

 [插件编写指南](docs/Plugin-CN_zh.md)